 There is a Sierra Nevada Foothills Native Plant Demonstration Garden located at 5039 Fairgrounds Rd.
 Click here for a Plant Identification Guide to this garden.

 Plant and Garden Art Sales

 Twice each year, the Mariposa Master Gardeners present a one day plant and garden art sale.
 These sales offer unbelievably low prices and access to plants suited to our local climate and often varieties that are difficult to find at a commercial nursery.

-The 2017 SPRING SALE was held on Saturday, April, 29 from 8:00 a.m. to 1:00 p.m. and offers a large selection of annuals, perennials, natives, vegetables, heirlooms and hard to find varieties.
+The 2018 SPRING SALE will be held on Saturday, April 28 from 8:00 a.m. to 1:00 p.m. and offers a large selection of annuals, perennials, natives, vegetables, heirlooms and hard to find varieties.
 The event also includes beautiful garden art handmade by our local Master Gardeners.
 The sale takes place at the Mariposa Fairgrounds, 5007 Fairgrounds Road at the Amigo Picnic Area.

-The FALL SALE is held on Saturday, October 7, 2017 from 9:00 a.m. to 1:00 p.m.
+The FALL SALE will be held on Saturday, October 6, 2018 from 9:00 a.m. to 1:00 p.m.
 This event features perennials, fall and winter vegetables, California natives and succulents, as well as other surprises.
 The sale takes place at the Coulterville Firehouse Demonstration Garden at the intersection of highways 49 North and J132 in Coulterville.